-To receive federal student loans, you must first complete the FAFSA.
-You will also be required to sign a Master Promissory Note (MPN), which explains the terms and conditions of your loan(s).
+To receive federal student loans, you will be required to sign a Master Promissory Note (MPN), which explains the terms and conditions of your loan(s).
 Contact the college you will be attending for information about how to sign the MPN.
-Loan repayment begins 180 days after you leave college or drop below half-time enrollment.

-Program Eligibility Requirements Annual Award Repayment Information More Information Direct Subsidized Loan Undergraduate student enrolled at least half- time at a qualifying college U.S. citizen or eligible noncitizen Demonstrate financial need See Federal Direct Loan Limit Amounts chart on the following page Repayment begins six months after you graduate, withdraw from college or drop below half-time enrollment Maximum repayment term depends upon total principal balance but might extend from 10-25 years For Direct Subsidized Loans first disbursed on or after July 1, 2023 and before July 1, 2024, interest rate is a fixed 5.50% These loans are awarded based on financial need.
+Program Eligibility Requirements Annual Award Repayment Information More Information Direct Subsidized Loan Undergraduate student enrolled at least half-time at a qualifying college U.S. citizen or eligible noncitizen Demonstrate financial need half-time blege gible blege bl These loans are awarded based on financial need.
 The borrower is not charged interest during periods of enrollment and during authorized deferments.
 The federal government pays (subsidizes) the interest during these periods.
 Your college will calculate your need for the Direct Subsidized Loan.
-There is a loan fee of 1.057% for loans disbursed on or after October 1, 2020 and before October 1, 2024.
-Direct Unsubsidized Loan Undergraduate or graduate student enrolled at least half- time at a qualifying college U.S. citizen or eligible noncitizen See Federal Direct Loan Limit Amounts chart on the following page Repayment begins six months after you graduate, withdraw from college or drop below half-time enrollment Maximum repayment term depends upon total principal balance but might extend from 10-25 years For Direct Unsubsidized Loans first disbursed on or after July 1, 2023 and before July 1, 2024, interest rate is a fixed 5.50% for undergraduate borrowers and 7.05% for graduate or professional borrowers You are not required to show financial need to receive a Direct Unsubsidized Loan.
+There is a loan fee of 1.057% for loans disbursed on or after October 1, 2020 and before October 1, 2025.
+Direct Unsubsidized Loan Undergraduate or graduate student enrolled at least half-time at a qualifying college U.S. citizen or eligible noncitizen duate student enrolled east half-time at a alifying collegeDirect Loan Limit Amounts chart on the following pageyou graduate, withdraw from college or drop below half-time enrollment • Maximum repayment term depends upon total principal balance but You are not required to show financial need to receive a Direct Unsubsidized Loan.
 You are responsible for the interest charged from the time the loan is disbursed until it is paid in full.
 You can pay the interest as it accrues or allow the interest to be "capitalized," which means the interest will be added to the principal amount of the loan.
 Capitalized interest increases the amount you repay.
 Your college will determine your eligibility for an unsubsidized loan, including the loan amount for which you are eligible.
-There is a loan fee of 1.057% for loans disbursed on or after October 1, 2020 and before October 1, 2024.
-Direct PLUS Loan Biological or adoptive parent of a dependent undergraduate student enrolled at least half- time at a qualifying college Graduate or professional student enrolled at least half- time at a qualifying college U.S. citizen or eligible noncitizen Does not have an unfavorable credit history Up to the cost of attendance minus any financial aid you are eligible to receive Repayment begins after the final Direct PLUS Loan disbursement; however, the borrower may qualify for a deferment of the first payment until six months after the student is no longer enrolled at least half-time Maximum repayment term depends upon total principal balance but might extend from 10-25 years For Direct PLUS Loans first disbursed on or after July 1, 2023 and before July 1, 2024, interest rate is a fixed 8.05% Applicants must pass a credit check to be eligible for a Direct PLUS Loan.
+There is a loan fee of 1.057% for loans disbursed on or after October 1, 2020 and before October 1, 2025.
+Direct PLUS Loan Biological or adoptive parent of a dependent undergraduate student enrolled at least half-time at a qualifying college Graduate or professional student enrolled at least half-time at a qualifying college U.S. citizen or eligible noncitizen Does not have an unfavorable credit history Up to the cost of attendance minus any financial aid you are eligible to receive Repayment begins after the final Direct PLUS Loan disbursement; however, the borrower may qualify for a deferment of the first payment until six months after the student is no longer enrolled at least half-time Maximum repayment term depends upon total principal balance but might extend from 10-25 years For Direct PLUS Loans first disbursed on or after July 1, 2024 and before July 1, 2025, interest rate is a fixed 9.08% Direct PLUS Loan is sometimes referred to as a parent PLUS loan or a grad PLUS loan.
+Applicants must pass a credit check to be eligible for a Direct PLUS Loan.
 If they don't pass, they might still be able to receive a loan if they can demonstrate that extenuating circumstances exist or if they secure a creditworthy endorser.
 A Direct PLUS Loan is an unsubsidized loan, and the borrower is responsible for paying all interest that accrues on the loan.
-There is a loan fee of 4.228% for loans disbursed on or after October 1, 2020 and before October 1, 2024.
+There is a loan fee of 4.228% for loans disbursed on or after October 1, 2020 and before October 1, 2025.